 17.1.
 When a GRT child leaves the academy without naming their next destination school, the academy attendance officer will contact the LA.
-If necessary, the academy will consult the [LA Traveler Education Support Services/named CME officer] for advice on the best strategies to ensure minimal disruption to the child's education.
+If necessary, the academy will consult the LA Traveler Education Support Services and / or a CME officer for advice on the best strategies to ensure minimal disruption to the child's education.